m62624/flexible_inspect/docs/syntax_regex/regex.md

 | `(?P<name>exp)` | same as `(?<name>exp)` for compatibility with `Python`, etc.     |
 | `(?P=name)`     | same as `\k<name>` for compatibility with `Python`, etc.         |

-**Look-around assertions for matching without changing the current position**:
+**Look-around assertions for matching without changing the current position**

 |            |                                                                          |
 | ---------- | ------------------------------------------------------------------------ |